Lauren Bay-Regula

 Lauren Bay-Regula (born August 9, 1981) is a Canadian softball pitcher.
-She played college softball at Oklahoma State from 2000–03 where she holds several all-time school records.
-She was a part of the Canadian softball team who finished ninth at the 2002 World Championships in Saskatoon, Saskatchewan and fifth at the 2004 Athens Olympics.
+She played college softball at Oklahoma State from 2000 to 2003, where she holds several all-time school records.
+She was a part of the Canadian softball team who finished ninth at the 2002 World Championships in Saskatoon, Saskatchewan, and fifth at the 2004 Athens Olympics.
 Bay-Regula pitched in 2005 for the Chicago Bandits of the National Pro Fastpitch and was named co-Pitcher of the Year; in 2006, Bay signed with the expansion Philadelphia Force.
 Bay-Regula represented Team Canada at the 2020 Summer Olympics and won a bronze medal.

 Early life

 Regula is originally from Trail, British Columbia, where she began playing softball at age 12.